jhm-ciberman/shopping-app/README.md

 npm install

 # Configure environment variables
-# Make sure to edit your .env file with your local DB passwords
+# Make sure to edit your .env file with your local DB passwords and your APP_URL
 cp .env.example .env

+## Generate a new APP_KEY (for encrypting cookies)
+php artisan key:generate

 # Build frontend in development mode
 npm run dev
 ```

 ## Testing